Another Round: Plot

-Within a short period, all four find their work and private lives more enjoyable and successful.
+Within a short period, all four men find their work and private lives more enjoyable and successful.
 Martin, in particular, is delighted as he reconnects with his wife and children.
 His teaching becomes inspired, and his students begin enjoying class and respecting him.
 He even incorporates alcohol into his history lessons, engaging his heavy-drinking students.
-Encouraged by their success, the group decides to take the experiment further, increasing their BAC minimum to 0.10.
+Encouraged by their success, the group decides to take the experiment further, increasing their BAC minimum to 0.10%.
 Still feeling the benefits, they eventually push the boundaries further, deciding one night to drink to oblivion to test its liberating effects.
 However, after returning home incapacitated, both Martin and Nikolaj are confronted by their families.
-Martin's family expresses concern, revealing that they have known he has been drinking for weeks.
+Martin's family expresses concern, revealing they have known he has been drinking for weeks.
 He and his wife acknowledge their growing distance, and she admits to infidelity.
+Martin lashes out and leaves, heading to Tommy's.
 The group abandons the experiment.
-Martin and his wife separate, and although he tries to make amends, she rejects him.
+Martin and his wife separate, and, when he tries to make amends, she rejects him.

 All members of the group stop drinking during the day, except for Tommy, whom the others try to support.
 However, at a faculty meeting where the headmaster reveals that teachers have been drinking at work, Tommy arrives visibly intoxicated.
 Later, he boards his boat while drunk, takes his old dog with him, motors out onto the bay, and ultimately goes overboard, drowning at sea.

 After Tommy's funeral, the three remaining friends go out to dinner to celebrate his life, enjoying sparkling wine.
 While dining, Martin receives a text from his wife saying she misses him.
 As they sit by the harbour, recently graduated students pass by, celebrating in their customary drunken revelry.
 Martin, Peter, and Nikolaj join them in drinking and dancing.
 Martin, a former jazz ballet dancer, finally gives in to his colleagues' previous urgings and dances with the students.
 His movements grow increasingly energetic and joyous before he finishes his dance by spontaneously jumping into the sea.